 - creating a resource of information on those countries where persecution of LGBTI people exists.

 For more information please see our latest annual report

 Meetings are held monthly.
 Check schedule in right hand side bar at the top of the page, or call the office, leaving a message with your mobile number.

 The meetings may be a vital first point of contact for those who have not yet made an asylum application, who have a real fear of persecution if they return home.
-We will explore issues such as what an asylum claim based on sexuality involves, how to access good quality representation, what constitutes a fresh claim etc.
+We will explore issues such as what an asylum claim based on sexuality or gender identity involves, how to access good quality legal representation, what you need to have to be able to start an asylum claim for a second time (known as a fresh claim) etc.

 UKLGIG wants to make clear to asylum seekers and legal representatives that

 we do not under any circumstances issue confirmation that people have attended